 In the second half, particularly the last three lines, the tone changes to one of careful contemplation.
 The beauty proves itself to be less than stable and comes to a dark end beneath the wheels of moving cars.
 It is a powerful reminder of the temporal nature of the world.
-You can read this poem in full here.

 Summary of Blue-Butterfly Day